 Train Frequency Versus One-seat Rides

-We all like the idea of boarding a train once and taking it straight to our final destination.
-We call this a one-seat ride.
+We all like the idea of boarding a train once and taking it straight to our final destination (what we call a one-seat ride).
 However, a system that only has one-seat rides will be more limited in providing frequent train service on the busiest routes.

 If every station offered a one-seat ride to every destination across Northern California, segments carrying the most routes would have more trains than they could carry.
-Trains on those routes wouldn’t have space to come with enough frequency, passengers would need to wait longer, and once onboard, they would experience more crowding.
+Trains on those routes wouldn’t be able to operate with enough frequency, riders would need to wait longer, and once onboard, they would experience more crowding.

-We recognize transfers can be difficult for some riders.
-We’ll look at opportunities to improve ease of travel for passengers, including seamless transfers, short walking distances, and accessible stations.
+We recognize transfers can be difficult for some riders and are exploring opportunities to improve ease of travel for riders, including seamless transfers, short walking distances, and accessible stations.